-Melanoma is a rare type tumour which arises from the pigment producing melanocytes.
-They can be benign or malignant.
-50% are malignant (malignant melanomas) and highly metastatic, which means they readily spread to other parts of the body such as the lungs, liver, brain, spleen and bone.
+Melanoma is a rare type tumour which arises from the pigment-producing melanocytes which can be benign or malignant.
+50% are malignant (malignant melanomas) and highly metastatic, which means they readily spread to other parts of the body such as the lungs, liver, brain, spleen, and bone.

 Malignant melanoma stats:

-- Melanomas comprise of less than 2% of all feline tumours.
+- Melanomas comprise of less than 0.8 to 2.7% of all feline tumours.

 - Ocular and oral melanomas tend to be more malignant than skin melanomas.

-- 1% of oral tumours and less than 0.5% of skin tumours, they tend to develop on highly pigmented parts of the skin.
+- 1% of oral tumours and less than 0.5% of skin tumours are melanomas, they tend to develop on highly pigmented parts of the skin.

 - Malignant melanomas are the most common type of intraocular tumour.

-There is no breed or sex predilection, the mean age is 11-12 years.
+- There is no breed or sex predilection, the mean age for ocular melanoma is 11-12 years.

 Ginger and red cats are commonly affected by benign melanocytic hyperplasias, or lentigo, in which heavily pigmented flat spots appear on the lips, nose and eye margins.
 Spots increase in numbers as the cat ages.
 While normal, it is important a veterinarian evaluate any lumps and/or pigment changes to rule out a malignant melanoma.

 Benign pigmented spots can also develop in the eyes (iris melanosis).
-While an iris melanosis is benign, in some cases can transform into a malignancy.
-Cats with an iris melanosis should be regularly evaulated by a veterinarian or specialist veterinary ophthalmologist to monitor its progress.
+While iris melanosis is benign, in some cases can transform into a malignancy.
+Cats with iris melanosis should be regularly evaluated by a veterinarian or specialist veterinary ophthalmologist to monitor its progress.
 Glaucoma (increased intraocular pressure) is also a risk factor for cats with iris melanosis.